mildred/caribou/README.md

 ## Overview

-Caribou is a prototype based object-oriented language virtual machine built on a message sending architecture.
-It implements an object model and messaging systems heavily inspired from Io, and Self.
+Caribou is a simple stack-based virtual machine built with the necessary primitives to support a prototype-based, object-oriented programming language.
+It is implemented in layers.
+The bottom most layer is the core, a rather simple stack machine that understands functions, continuations and a memory indirection map.
+Above that, lay features you'd expect to find in the core of an object-oriented language: Objects, Traits, Symbol Table, Garbage Collector.
+The design of the VM is not inspired by any language in particular, though the object model is heavily inspired by (Acute)[http://acute.srcd.mp/] which itself is inspired from Io and Self.

 ## What's different?